DeanLemans/deanlemans.github.io/_posts/2024-10-10-Dean-Lemans.md

 ---
 >A shorter and more consize about me is available at [about](https://deanlemans.github.io/about/) post {: .prompt-tip }
-- add on post picture of me for background
-- add picture of dog
-- add books i like img
-- create favorite book list add img

 # Hello!
 I am Dean Lemans and I'm a software development student at [sintlucas](https://www.sintlucas.nl/)